 ButcherBox is a popular monthly meat delivery service that delivers high quality, antibiotic- and hormone-free cuts directly to your door.
-Their meat selection includes free-range chicken, 100% grass-fed and grass-finished beef, grass-fed and pasture-raised bison, and heritage breed pork.
+Their meat selection includes free-range organic chicken, 100% grass-fed and grass-finished beef, grass-fed and pasture-raised bison, and heritage breed pork.

 The main reason why I love ButcherBox is because of the high quality of their meat.
 ButcherBox’s meat always tastes DELICIOUS and all of their animals are ethically-raised and naturally-fed.
 The meat arrives frozen and individually vacuum-packed in an insulated, eco-friendly box.
 The price works out to less than $6 per meal and the shipping is always FREE!
 If you are having a hard time finding top-quality, organic meat near you then you have to try ButcherBox.